vorce/capistrano-maven/README.md

  * `:mvn_template_path` - specify ERB template path for settings.xml.
  * `:mvn_java_home` - optional `JAVA_HOME` settings for Maven commands.
  * `:mvn_java_home_local` - optional `JAVA_HOME` settings for Maven commands in localhost.
+ * `:mvn_relative_build_path` - optional setting for directing maven to a directory within the project where the pom.xml file resides.
+Default uses the root of the project.

 ## Contributing